oaltawil/Create-IntuneCustomRole/README.md

         AndroidFota_Read,Yes

-2. Creates a Microsoft.Graph.RoleDefinition object and uses the allowed resource actions from the Csv file for the corresponding property of the Role Definition object: roleDefinition.rolePermissions.resourceActions.allowedResourceActions.
+2. Creates a Microsoft.Graph.RoleDefinition object and uses the allowed resource actions from the input file for the corresponding property of the Role Definition object: roleDefinition.rolePermissions.resourceActions.allowedResourceActions.
-3. Creates a custom role (role definition) using the MS Graph cmdlet New-MgDeviceManagementRoleDefinition.
-The cmdlet returns an Http response with an Http status code (200: OK - Request succeeded) and the role definition object in the body of the response.
+3. Creates a custom role (role definition) using the Microsoft Graph Device Management cmdlet New-MgDeviceManagementRoleDefinition.
+    -The cmdlet displays the headers and bodies of the Http request and response messages.
+The bodies of both messages include the complete definition of the custom role.
+The Http response includes an Http status code, e.g. 200: OK.
     - If a role with the same display name already exists, the script returns an error and exits.
 Use the -Force parameter to delete the conflicting role and create a new one.